 - Preheat oven to 350F (180C).

-- In a large bowl combine dry ingredients (almond flour through salt).
-Mix until well combined.
+- In a large bowl, combine the dry ingredients (almond flour through salt).
+Stir until well combined.

-- Add wet ingredients (milk through vanilla).
+- Add the wet ingredients (milk through vanilla).
 Whisk until smooth.

-- Fold in zucchini.
-Then fold in chocolate chips.
+- Fold in the zucchini.
+Then fold in the chocolate chips.

-- Fill greased muffin tins or muffin liners to the top.
+- Fill a greased muffin pan and/or muffin liners to the top with the batter.

-- Bake for 20-24 minutes or until firm and a toothpick inserted in the center pulls out clean.
+- Bake for 20-24 minutes or until firm and a toothpick inserted in the center of a muffin pulls out clean.

 - Enjoy!